All Soldiers must ensure that they can log into the AP domain PRIOR TO ATTENDING BLC.

 Once the Remedy ticket is accepted and processed, an account will be created for the Service Member.

-Once the account is created, the Service Member should be able to log on to
+Once the account is created, the Service Member should be able to log on (within 7 days of account creation) to

 any networked information system connected to the NIPR AP domain.